lexbor/lexbor/README.md

 ### Separately
 * liblexbor-{module name} — libraries for each module.

-You only need an HTML parser?
-Use `liblexbor-html`.
+If you only need an HTML parser, use `liblexbor-html`.

 Separate modules may depend on each other.
 For example, dependencies for `liblexbor-html`: `liblexbor-core`, `liblexbor-dom`, `liblexbor-tag`, `liblexbor-ns`.